Retro Rocket OS

 LIBRARY LIB$ + "/http"

 The HTTP library provides simple URL parsing helpers and minimal client-side HTTP request routines (HTTP/1.0 with Connection: close).
-Responses are stored in an internal buffer for later inspection.

 The following publicly documented procedures and functions are available via this library.